sillsdev/TheCombine/docs/api/projects/user_edit/goal_type.md

-# Goal Id
+# GoalType

-Goal Id is an enum
+GoalType is an enum describing the different types of goals

 ## Raw type